A. Y. G. Campbell: Return to India

-XYZ returned to India on 9 January 1917 as a Collector second grade in Kristna district based in Masulpatum.
+XYZ returned to India on 9 January 1917 as a Collector second grade in Krishna district based in Machilipatnam.
 From 3 January 1919 he returned to Madras and was appointed Secretary to the Revenue Department and from 22 November he was on special duty as Director of Industries and in 1920 he was put in charge of the office of the Director of Fisheries (presumably while the latter was on leave).
 In 1922 he was involved in an inquiry into the excessive costs of government in Coorg and made the third member of the Board of Revenue.
 He became the second member in 1925 and on 3 March 1925 was appointed Chief Secretary to the Government.
 He had by that time spent half his life in India.
 He was 52 years old.
 In 1928, he succeeded T. R. Venkatarama Sastri as the acting law member in the Governor's executive council. and a permanent member in 1930.
 He remained Chief Secretary until 1935, not returning to England at all for the last 7 years.
 He received the Companion of the Star of India on 1 January 1927 and on 1 January 1932 in the new year's honours list he was made Knight Commander of the Most Eminent Order of the Indian Empire (K.C.I.E).
 He was by then 60 years old and would normally have retired but there was no-one able to take his place and his retirement was deferred for a further three years.
 Madras Province in the British Raj was larger than Tamil Nadu covering 142000 sqmi and having a population of 38 million people.
 On retirement XYZ finally left India.
 He had been married there and one of his children had been born there.
 He had spent 34 years in India when leave was taken into account.